 Before and after your surgery there is time to unwind, recharge and explore your chosen destination.
 Make the most of it with these suggestions.

-Even though it is a bustling city, Kuala Lumpur offers plenty for those looking for a slower pace sojourn.
+Even though it is a bustling city, Kuala Lumpur offers plenty for those looking for a slower pace.
 If a spa is your idea of a good time, try Be Urban Wellness KL, a high-end health and wellness centre, or Hammam Spa KL, which is set within Publika Shopping Centre.
 Otherwise, seek solace in a quiet art gallery like OUR ArtProjects or Ilham gallery.

 Offering something for every traveller, embrace the culture of Malaysia and try: